ajeetraina/kubernetes101/labs/vagrant/README.md

 ## Set up

-The current Kubernetes release (1.0.3) has a bug with the Vagrant provider that makes it almost unusable.
-In the meantime, use a custom-built release package - [download here]() and extract the archive.
+Use a custom-built release package -
+[download here]() and extract the archive.

 ```